romanjrdykyj/select2dot1/README.md

 ### Value parametr in SingleItemCategoryModel

-It used to get specific id of single item.
+It's used to get the specific id of a single item.
 It's necessary when you want to distinguish between single items with the same nameSingleItem.

 ```dart
 static const List<SingleCategoryModel> exampleData = [